- Buying Tips

-The process from viewing to check in can take up to 7 to 14 days subject to the referencing process, where a property is vacant and the tenants are able to provide all relevant information and sign any required documentation quickly then we may be able to move the tenants in within 7 days.
+The process from viewing to check in can take up to 7 to 14 days subject to the referencing process, where a property is vacant and tenants are able to provide references and the required paper work quickly and the referencing process is straight forward occupation can be within 7 days.

-We will on the landlords behalf apply for a credit search, an employment/accountants reference, a current Landlords reference and any other relevant checks.
+We will undertake a credit search, an employment/accountants reference, a current landlords reference (if applicable).

-You must have clear credit history, be able to provide a good Landlord’s reference (if you are currently renting), have a UK bank account and be in receipt of an annual household income from 40x the monthly rental.
+We ask for 3 consecutive payslips or a letter from your employer stating your income.
+They will also check your credit history, ask for a Landlord’s reference (if you are currently renting), have a UK bank account and be in receipt of an annual household income from 30x the monthly rental.

-All may not be lost; some landlords may consider proceeding with a guarantor in place or may consider the option of the full rent for the period being paid in advance.
-Ultimately, the Landlord can override the referencing if they feel it’s appropriate.
+All may not be lost, some landlords will consider proceeding with a guarantor in place or may consider the option of the full rent for the period being paid in advance.
+Ultimately, the Landlord can override the referencing if he/she feels it’s appropriate.

 Anyone can be your guarantor provided they can satisfy the referencing criteria as set out above.
 You can only have 1 guarantor per tenancy.
 Your guarantor will need to sign the tenancy agreement and will be legally bound by all terms contained therein.

 A maximum of 5 weeks rent will be held as a dilapidations deposit during your tenancy.
-Selbon will hold all tenancy deposits within The deposit protection Service www.depositprotection.com
+Selbon hold all tenancy deposits within The Deposit Protection Service www.depositprotection.com

 If you see a property you like, don’t delay - put forward your offer immediately.
-You will need to read the terms & conditions, complete, sign and return the documents to Selbon along with photo ID, proof of your current address along with your one week’s rent.
+You will need to read the terms & conditions, complete, sign and return the document to Selbon along with photo ID, proof of your current address, a holding deposit and the administration fee.